Welcome

 • A GitHub account

-• Your GitHub username added to the website repository with permission to create branches and edit files
+• Your GitHub username added to the plant-humanities/sandbox repository with permission to create branches and edit files

-The site is already set up and configured.
-A program administrator will direct you to the GitHub repository you should use and add your username to it.
-If you can view the repository in GitHub but you don’t see a pencil icon next to files, or you can’t create a branch, your account hasn’t been added yet — ask the administrator.
+The repository you will work in is plant-humanities/sandbox.
+A program administrator will add your GitHub username to it.
+If you can view the repository in GitHub but you don’t see a pencil icon next to files, or you can’t create a branch, your account hasn’t been added yet.
+Contact the administrator.

 Creating a GitHub Account